-Hourly averaged speciated VOC's will be measured, at a minimum, from June through August with a Markes-Agilent Auto GC, or the Perkin Elmer GC if the Marks-Agilent is not received in time.
+Hourly averaged speciated VOC's will be measured, at a minimum, from June through August with a Markes-Agilent Auto GC.

 Carbonyls

 Carbonyl sampling will be made at a frequency of three 8-hour on a one-in-three day basis from June through August annually using an ATEC Model 8000-2 Eight Channel Automated Carbonyl sampler with co-located independent channel.
 Samples will be analyzed by ERG laboratory services (RTP, NC) using EPA Method TO-11A, as used in the National Air Toxics Trends (NATTS) program.